-I’ve been experimenting with lotion recipes for ages and finally found one that I absolutely love!
+I’ve been experimenting with pure aloe vera to create a homemade aloe mint lotion recipe perfect for the warm spring and summer days and finally found one that I absolutely love!

 I based it off of Rosemary Gladstar’s “Famous Face Cream” recipe found in her book, Medicinal Herbs: A Beginner’s Guide, and then tweaked it around a bit.
 (PS: that book is fabulous and not just for beginners.
 I love my copy!)